Not-ISellStuff/DM-Bot/README.md

 # DM-Bot
 Sends a message to every person in your friends list

+**Note: To avoid being ratelimited or limited I made the request delay 2.5 seconds so it might take a while to dm all your friends**

 **Setup Guide**

 1. Make sure you have python